 Submitting a Substantive Change Notification

-Institutions with CCNE accredited nursing programs are required to notify CCNE of any substantive changes affecting the nursing programs.
-Substantive change notifications must be emailed as a PDF document to email@example.com.
-The policy regarding substantive change notifications can be found in the CCNE Accreditation Procedures for Accreditation of Baccalaureate & Graduate Degree Nursing Programs, and is as follows:
+The policy regarding substantive change notifications can be found on pages 20-21 in the CCNE Procedures for Accreditation of Baccalaureate and Graduate Nursing Programs, and is as follows:

 - change in established mission or goals of the program;

-- change in status with state board of nursing or other accrediting or approval entity, including cases in which the program is placed on warning or probationary status by any regulatory body;
+- change in status with a state board of nursing or other regulatory agency, including cases in which the institution or program is placed on warning, probationary, or show cause status;

-- the addition of a new nursing degree (e.g., a master’s degree), when another nursing degree (e.g., a baccalaureate degree) is accredited by CCNE;
+- the addition of a new nursing program (e.g., a master’s degree program, a DNP program, or a post-graduate APRN certificate program), when another nursing program (e.g., a baccalaureate degree program) is accredited by CCNE;

 - the addition of courses that represent a significant change in method or location of delivery from those offered when CCNE last evaluated the program;